About Costa Rica

 Costa Rica is known for safe travels, and females who travel alone hardly encounter any problems, However it is worthy to note that Costa Rica is characterised by the Latin American culture which has one of it's key element being ‘machismo’, so female travellers may be exposed to more side talks, whistling, and catcalls.

 Are internet services widely available throughout the country?

 Internet services are widely available throughout the capital city and the centre valley, tourist destinations and also hotel provide free Wi-Fi services and also local cafes offer high speed internet connection for around $1 or less an hour

-There are 6 mobile network operators and also quite a number of internet service providers in Costa Rica.
+There are over 0 mobile network operators and about 0 internet service providers in Costa Rica.
 You can checkout the

 and also details about each of them.

 How do I travel out of Costa Rica?